 Harris Public Policy students visited Zaatari refugee camp as part of the 2018 Pearson International Conflict Seminar to Jordan, where they met with Syrian refugees leading NGO programming within the camp.

 Ramin Kohanteb/The Pearson Institute

 Research and Policy

 Prior to his time at the University of Chicago, Ahmed worked as a research associate for Wageningen University & Research of the Netherlands.
-He served as a part of a consultant team for a randomized controlled trial called One Health in collaboration with the government of Sierra Leone.
+He worked for a randomized controlled trial called One Health in collaboration with the government of Sierra Leone.
 One Health’s aim was to improve both animal and human health by training community animal health workers in rural areas dependent on livestock rearing.
 Ahmed led field teams to conduct an impact evaluation of the project in rural Sierra Leone and contributed to research into incentives and recruitment strategies for civil servants.
-Ahmed also has spent time volunteering as a teacher in rural areas of Peru and Uganda, and editing for an online international affairs publication based out of Yale University (YaleGlobal Online).
+Ahmed also has spent time volunteering as a teacher in rural areas of Peru and Uganda, and editing for an online international affairs publication based out of Yale University.

 Ahmed holds a BA in honours international development studies with a minor in economics from McGill University.
-He is conversational in Spanish and French.
+He is conversational in Spanish.

 Makeshift, temporary shelter made of plastic and clothing at a refugee center in Baidoa, Somalia.